A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Valid IMs and the likelihood principle

 and then try removing the dependence on $Q$ by optimizing again, i.e.,

 This satisfies the likelihood principle, since it doesn't depend on any particular model $m$ in $\MM=\MM^\star$.
 Moreover, by the bound in \eqref{eq:markov},

-Remember, the relative likelihood on the right-hand side above is a possibility contour but it isn't valid; that's why I couldn't just stop at the end of Section~\ref{S:likelihood}.
-For example, it doesn't satisfy \eqref{eq:evalue} because $x \mapsto \sup_\vartheta p_\vartheta(x)$ isn't a density/mass function.
+Remember, the relative likelihood on the right-hand side above is a possibility contour but the corresponding possibilistic IM isn't valid---e.g., it doesn't satisfy \eqref{eq:evalue} because $x \mapsto \sup_\vartheta p_\vartheta(x)$ isn't a density/mass function.
 The problem is that $\eta$ tends to be too small which, together with the above bound, implies that $\tilde\pi_x$ doesn't define a valid IM either.
 We do, however, get the following insights: \begin{itemize} \item the relative likelihood-based possibility contour in \eqref{eq:pl.lp}, with $\MM = \MM^\star$, will tend to be less tightly concentrated than the relative likelihood itself, and \item at least intuitively, the relative likelihood-based possibility contour in \eqref{eq:pl.lp} ought to be more tightly concentrated then $\eta_Q \wedge 1$ for any particular $Q$. \end{itemize} These observations are apparent in Figure~\ref{fig:bernoulli}.
-An interesting open question is whether the vague notion of ``tight'' that I'm using above could be related to the well-defined notion of {\em specific} in the possibility theory literature \citep[e.g.,][]{dubois.prade.1986}.
+An interesting open question is whether the vague notion of ``tight'' that I'm using above could be related to the familiar, well-defined notion of {\em specificity} in the possibility theory literature \citep[e.g.,][]{dubois.prade.1986}.
 In any case, I'd feel comfortable upper bounding the possibility contour \eqref{eq:pl.lp} in the challenging case with $\MM = \MM^\star$ by $\eta_Q \wedge 1$ for some not-too-tightly-concentrated $Q$.